-During the pandemic of the novel coronavirus and its resultant illness COVID-19, the American Dental Association (ADA) has asked dentists to close their offices to elective and routine dental care, handling only emergency treatment.
-This means that you might be going longer between dental check ups than usual.
+During the early months of the pandemic of the novel coronavirus and its resultant illness COVID-19, many patients put off their regular dental treatments.
+This means that you might be going longer between dental check-ups than usual.

 Here are some tips to help you improve your home hygiene routine.